Multiphoton lithography

-Hence, multiphoton lithography is a technique for creating small features in a photosensitive material, without the use of complex optical systems or photomasks.
+Hence, multiphoton lithography is a technique for creating small features in a photosensitive material, without the use of excimer lasers or photomasks.
 This method relies on a multi-photon absorption process in a material that is transparent at the wavelength of the laser used for creating the pattern.
-By scanning and properly modulating the laser, a chemical change (usually polymerization) occurs at the focal spot of the laser and can be controlled to create an arbitrary three-dimensional periodic or non-periodic pattern.
+By scanning and properly modulating the laser, a chemical change (usually polymerization) occurs at the focal spot of the laser and can be controlled to create an arbitrary three-dimensional pattern.
 This method has been used for rapid prototyping of structures with fine features.

-Two-photon absorption is a third-order with respect to the third-order optical susceptibility $\chi^{(3)}$ and a second-order process with respect to light intensity.
+Two-photon absorption (TPA) is a third-order with respect to the third-order optical susceptibility $\chi^{(3)}$ and a second-order process with respect to light intensity.
 For this reason it is a non-linear process several orders of magnitude weaker than linear absorption, thus very high light intensities are required to increase the number of such rare events.
 For example, tightly-focused laser beams provide the needed intensities.
-Here, pulsed laser sources are preferred as they deliver high-intensity pulses while depositing a relatively low average energy.
-To enable 3D structuring, the light source must be adequately adapted to the photoresist in that single-photon absorption is highly suppressed while two-photon absorption is favoured.
-This condition is met if and only if the resist is highly transparent for the laser light's output wavelength λ and, simultaneously, absorbing at λ/2.
+Here, pulsed laser sources, with pulse widths of around 100 fs, are preferred as they deliver high-intensity pulses while depositing a relatively low average energy.
+To enable 3D structuring, the light source must be adequately adapted to the liquid photoresin in that single-photon absorption is highly suppressed.
+TPA is thus essential for creating complex geometries with high resolution and shape accuracy.
+For best results, the photoresins should be transparent to the excitation wavelength λ, which is between 500-1000 nm and, simultaneously, absorbing in the range of λ/2.
 As a result, a given sample relative to the focused laser beam can be scanned while changing the resist's solubility only in a confined volume.
 The geometry of the latter mainly depends on the iso-intensity surfaces of the focus.
 Concretely, those regions of the laser beam which exceed a given exposure threshold of the photosensitive medium define the basic building block, the so-called voxel.
+Voxels are thus the smallest, single volumes of cured photopolymer.
+They represent the basic building blocks of 3D-printed objects.
 Other parameters which influence the actual shape of the voxel are the laser mode and the refractive-index mismatch between the resist and the immersion system leading to spherical aberration.